 The report* provides up-to-date picture of the economic and social value of the SUDG marine sectors and potential benefits of their sustainable development over the next 20 years, as well as an assessment of the positive and negative impacts on natural capital assets and ecosystem services.

-The report may be downloaded from the SUDG website.
+Download the report from the SUDG website.